 In this case, the 41.4 degree pavilion angle is too steep to produce a high volume of light return.
 A pavilion angle between 40.6 - 40.9 degrees will provide better performance.
 Any deviation from that range will result in a loss of light return and more light leakage.

-The visible outside diameter of a one-carat diamond is also a critical factor to consider.
+The visible outside diameter of a 1 carat diamond ring is also a critical factor to consider.
 In this case, the diamond has an average outside diameter of 6.37 mm.
 In contrast, a super ideal round 1 Carat Diamond measures closer to 6.4 mm in diameter.

 That is why we recommend a total depth between 59 - 61.8%.
 Whereas the diamond shown above has a 62.8% total depth.
 As a result, that one-carat diamond looks smaller because the carat weight is hidden in the total depth.